mikefilonov/automata/README.md

-# Pharo Automata - automation base framework
+# Pharo Automata - automation framework

 Automata allows you to run code which can be explicitly "paused" and then "resumed" on arrival of an external event.